If you have an enquiring mind, excellent communication skills and a methodical approach to work, a career as a forensic scientist may be for you

 Income figures are intended as a guide only.

-Working hours are typically 37 hours a week, Monday to Friday, although you may be required to work shifts or be on call.
-Crimes may happen at any time, so you need to be prepared to work evenings and weekends.
+Although you'll typically work normal office hours, you may have to do shifts or be on call.
+Crimes may happen at any time, so you must be prepared to work evenings and weekends.

 What to expect

-- Most of the work is laboratory-based, but experienced forensic scientists may have to attend crime scenes.
+- Although most of the work is laboratory-based, experienced forensic scientists may have to attend crime scenes.
 The balance of work in the laboratory, court and office varies between roles.

 - The work may be stressful and distressing at times, particularly when attending scenes of crimes.
-Considerable responsibility rests on the scientists presenting and defending their evidence in court under cross-examination.
+You'll need to feel comfortable presenting and defending your evidence in court under cross-examination.

-- If attending a crime scene, you will need to wear protective clothing to prevent contamination of the scene and sometimes to protect yourself from hazardous materials.
+- If attending a crime scene, you'll need to wear protective clothing to prevent contamination of the scene and sometimes to protect yourself from hazardous materials.

-To work as a forensic scientist you will usually need either a degree in a scientific subject, such as biological sciences or chemistry, or a degree in forensic science.
+To work as a forensic scientist you'll usually need either a degree in a scientific subject, such as biological sciences or chemistry, or a degree in forensic science.
 Degree subjects such as statistics and geology can be useful for entry into specialist areas of forensic science.

-To become an assistant forensic scientist, (equivalent to a technical specialist), you will need at least four good GCSE passes, including English and either science (biology/chemistry) or maths, and at least one A-level or equivalent in a science subject.
+If you want to work as an assistant forensic scientist, you'll need at least four good GCSE passes, including English and either science (biology/chemistry) or maths, and at least one A-level or equivalent in a science subject.
 In practice, however, many assistant forensic scientists have at least a first degree.